synalogik-mike/arango-driver/README.md

 ### Working with documents

 You can use collections to retrieve and access documents within the collection itself.
-For example you can get ALL the document of a collection (**BE CAREFUL**, collections could contains hundred of results) and access specific document using its key:
+For example you can get ALL the document of a collection (**BE CAREFUL**, collections could contains hundred of results) and access specific document using its key.
+The aRango::documents() return a list with all the documents found for the given collection.

 ```R
 all.cities <- cities %>% documents()